Man's Castle: Reception

 Mordaunt Hall wrote in The New York Times, "Even though Frank Borzage in his direction of Man's Castle, ... gives an occasional fleeting reminder of his successful silent film, Seventh Heaven the story is by no means as plausible or as poetic as that memorable old work. ...
 Man's Castle can, however, boast of the thoroughly efficient portrayals of Spencer Tracy and Loretta Young, particularly Mr. Tracy's.
 Their work results in much of the narrative being quite interesting and several of the scenes are blessed with touches of originality."

 The film's box office performance was described as "dismal".

-The film was a box office disappointment.

 In 1998, Jonathan Rosenbaum of the Chicago Reader included the film in his unranked list of the best American films not included on the AFI Top 100.

-The film was nominated for the American Film Institute's 2002 list AFI's 100 Years...100 Passions.